ll-msg/Thesis-project-script/README.md

 ```python
 python manage.py test path-to-ccMergeTest --settings=path-to-settings
 ```
-Please notice that this test is required to be run inside the original MGT root folder.
+Please note that this test is required to be run inside the original MGT root folder.